 A significant decline in economic growth of any of Colombia's major trading partners - in particular, the United States, China, and Mexico - could have a material adverse effect on each country's balance of trade and economic growth.
 In addition, a "contagion" effect, where an entire region or class of investments becomes less attractive to, or subject to outflows of funds by, international investors could negatively affect the Colombian economy.

 Even though exports from Colombia, principally petroleum and petroleum products, and gold, have grown in recent years, fluctuations in commodity prices pose a significant challenge to their contribution to the country's balance of payments and fiscal revenues.
 Unemployment continues to be high in Colombia compared to other economies in Latin America.
-Furthermore, recent political and economic actions in the Latin American region, including actions taken by the Venezuelan government, may negatively affect international investor perception of the region.
+Furthermore, recent political and economic actions in the Latin American region, including actions taken by United States in relation to the Venezuelan government, may negatively affect international investor perception of the region.
 We cannot assure you that growth achieved over the past decade by the Colombian economy will continue in future periods.
 The long-term effects of the global economic and financial crisis on the international financial system remain uncertain.
 In addition, the effect on consumer confidence of any actual or perceived deterioration of household incomes in the Colombian economy may have a material adverse effect on our results of operations and financial condition.

 Economy & Political Environment - Risk 7